ShobiTashi/Data-Staff-Survey/README.md

 # Overview
-This project explores a survey of Data related jobs.
+This project explores a survey of Data-related jobs.
 It covers salaries, job satisfaction scores, and programming languages.
-The analysis was performed entirely in **Power BI** using Power Query and other data cleaning functions
+The analysis was performed entirely in **Power BI** using Power Query and other data-cleaning functions

 ---